victorfsf/cdpath/README.md

 #### Uninstalling the `.cdpath` file

-To remove the `~/.cdpath` file and it's `source` from the shell's rc file, just type:
+To remove the `~/.cdpath` file and its `source` from the shell's rc file, just type:
 ```
 $ cdpath -u
 Are you sure you want to remove cdpath?